bingyangchen/KM-software/System Design/System Design Blueprint.md

 ### Uploading in Chunks

 Uploading large files in a single request can lead to timeouts, high memory consumption, and an increased risk of failure due to network instability.
 Instead, breaking large files into smaller chunks and uploading them sequentially or in parallel can improve upload efficiency and reliability.
-This approach is known as “chunked” or “multipart” uploads.
+This approach is known as "chunked" or "multipart" uploads.

 ### Combining Signed URLs and Chunked Uploads

 To upload video and image files in chunks using signed URLs, follow these general steps:

 1. **Divide the file into smaller chunks**: Split the large file into smaller chunks on the client side, typically using JavaScript.
-The chunk size can vary, but it’s essential to balance the number of requests and the size of each chunk to optimize upload performance.
+The chunk size can vary, but it's essential to balance the number of requests and the size of each chunk to optimize upload performance.
 2. **Request signed URLs for each chunk**: Send a request to your server to generate a signed URL for each chunk.
 The server should create a signed URL with the appropriate permissions and expiry time and return it to the client.
 3. **Upload chunks using signed URLs**: Using the signed URLs, upload each chunk to the cloud storage service.
 Depending on the desired concurrency level and network conditions, these uploads can be done sequentially or in parallel.
 4. **Confirm successful uploads and reassemble**: Once all chunks have been uploaded successfully, notify the server to confirm the completion of the upload process.
 The server can then reassemble the chunks into the original file and perform any necessary processing or validation.